‘It’s inhumane’: Extreme temperatures, lack of AC worry families of inmates in Va. jails

-Families told 8News the temperature in Nottoway County Correctional Center is excessive, causing inmates to fall ill as a result of no air conditioning.
+Families said the temperature in Nottoway County Correctional Center is excessive, causing inmates to fall ill as a result of no air conditioning.

 The Virginia Department of Corrections issued a release that states there are 18 facilities that were built without air conditioning that are still being utilized today.